 Nothing compares to the taste of homegrown strawberries, and those monster things you buy in punnets at the shops are generally a poor (and expensive) imitation.
 So, why not grow some strawberries at home!
 Good position and good soil are the keys to successful strawberries.
-Strawberries are actually a European cool-climate plant, and need to be treated with a bit of love in our part of Australia.
+Strawberries are a European cool-climate plant, and need to be treated with a bit of love in our part of Australia.
 For those of you growing strawberries during the warmer periods of the year, we suggest growing under a little shade cloth cover.
 This is ‘slip, slop, slap’ for your strawberries to stop the sunburn… they’ll thank you for it!
-In the cooler months, a nice, warm, full-sun to part-shade spot is perfect… morning sun with protection from the afternoon rays.
+In the cooler months, a nice, warm, full-sun to part-shade spot is perfect.

 Planting Time: All year

 Position: Full sun – part shade